Fight Duplicate and Near Duplicate Content with a Canonical SEO Strategy

 Create a Canonical Keyword Map

-Start by getting a clear bird’s-eye view of all your website’s indexed content and the page titles, meta descriptions, headline tags, on-page content and internal link anchors.
+First, Start by getting a clear bird’s-eye view of all your website’s indexed content and the page titles, meta descriptions, headline tags, on-page content and internal link anchors.
 Screaming Frog is a great tool for gathering this information with just a few clicks.
 Export a list of all your HTML page URLs that are capable of being indexed (filter out pages with a 3xx, 4xx or 5xx server status, and pages that already have a noindex meta robots tag.)

-Next, create a spreadsheet workbook and paste the raw exported Screaming Frog report into the first tab.
+Second, create a spreadsheet workbook and paste the raw exported Screaming Frog report into the first tab.
 Add a column for Canonical Keywords, which you’ll fill in later.
 Right away, start highlighting page URLs for which there is a glaring overlap in keywords found in the Page Title and H1, two obvious sources of which keywords the pages are targeting.
 These pages are the best place to start identifying areas of cannibalization, crafting your canonical strategy and creating some space between overlapping keywords.

 Third, do some keyword research, using your favorite keyword discovery methods and create some more worksheet tabs to hold your findings.
 I recommend you use a site analytics tool like Google Analytics to find what organic search keywords are already driving traffic in general, as well as what landing pages are being found at the end of those keyword click-throughs.
 These two reports will give you clear insight into: